murilobsd/calamp-rs/README.md

 First, thank you for contributing.

-One great way to contribute to Criterion.rs is to use it for your own benchmarking needs and report your experiences, file and comment on issues, etc.
+One great way to contribute to calamp-rs is to use it for your own benchmarking needs and report your experiences, file and comment on issues, etc.